korthout/camunda-platform-rest-api/README.md

 ## Getting Started

-### Docker

 The easiest way to start the Zeebe REST Client is using Docker.

 ```shell
 docker pull ghcr.io/korthout/zeebe-rest-client:latest
 ```

-Using the provided [Docker Compose file](./docker/docker-compose.yaml) we can start a new local Zeebe cluster and connect the Zeebe REST Client to it.
+Using the provided [Docker Compose file](./docker/docker-compose.yaml) you can start a new local Zeebe cluster and connect the Zeebe REST Client to it.
 This is a great way to try out the Zeebe REST Client before connecting it to your production Zeebe cluster.

 ```shell